 Use toggles in place of checkboxes and radio buttons.
 If you need a control that lets people choose between two states, use a toggle button.

 A candidate list offers autocompletion suggestions during text entry.
-The user can tap a suggestion to accept and insert it into the active text field or text view on the main screen.
-A candidate list can be expanded or collapsed by the user.
+People can tap a suggestion to accept and insert it into the active text field or text view on the main screen.
+People can also expand or collapse a candidate list.
 An expanded candidate list replaces other controls that reside within the expansion area.

 When tapped, a character picker opens a popover that includes a list of special characters, such as emoji.
-The user can tap one to insert it into the active text field or text view on the main screen.
+People can tap a character in the picker to insert it into the active text field or text view on the main screen.